alvamag/Team3_Project4/Try the Model.md

 OpenStreetMap
 OpenStreetMap is a map of the world, created by people like you and free to use under an open license.
 (71 kB) https://www.openstreetmap.org/

-overpass-turbo.euoverpass-turbo.eu
-overpass turbo
-A web based data mining tool for OpenStreetMap which runs any kind of Overpass API query and shows the results on an interactive map.